DataDog/documentation/content/en/tracing/trace_collection/runtime_config/_index.md

 **Note**: You can also access configuration at runtime from the Trace View panel.
 Make sure you select an environment for your service to see it.

-In **Active Library Configuration**, you can see which options are configured for this service and selected environment:
+In **Active Library Configuration**, you can see which options are configured for this service and the selected environment:

 {{< img src="/tracing/runtime_config/active-library-config.png" alt="From the Setup Guidance tab, you can see your active library configuration." style="width:100%;">}}

 In this example, you can see that Log Injection is enabled for the Staging environment across two instances.
 An instance refers to an instance of the Remote Configuration client.
-There should be on instance per process of your application.
+There should be one instance per process of your application.

 You can tell when the configuration changes have been successfully applied by referencing the **X Applied** text.
 In this example, the configuration applied successfully to all two instances.